grantjenks/python-sortedcontainers/docs/sortedset.rst

       When `reverse` is `True` the values are yielded from the iterator in reverse order; `reverse` defaults to `False`.

+      When initialized with a key-function, an `irange_key` method is also provided with :ref:`similar semantics<SortedListWithKey.irange_key>`.

       :rtype: iterator